zachgk/catln/docs/syntax.md

 ## Programs

-There are two kinds of Catln programs, full builds and executables.
-The type of program is defined based on how you define the appropriate type of main.
+There are two operations that Catln can execute on a program: running and building.

-### Executable - mainx
+### Running

-A mainx defines an executable program.
-This is most similar to what you would see in most programming languages.
-The IO argument will eventually be used to define interactions with stdin, stdout, exiting the process, and program arguments.
+A runnable program is one which can be executed.
+It is most similar to what you would see in most programming languages.
+It has two signatures:

-The signature for mainx should be:

 ```
+f -> Showable
-mainx(IO io) -> IO
+f{IO io} -> IO
 ```

 ### Build - main

 A full build produces a program that does not necessarily consist of just a single executable.
 The only current example is [the web test](../test/build/web.ct) which produces a single page website.
 In the future, other types of builds will be created.

-The signature for main should be:
+In addition, some runnable functions can also be built.
+This corresponds to applying the `llvm` macro to compile the runnable into a result.
+The build results will be created in the `build` directory.

+The possible signatures to build are:

 ```
+f{IO io} -> IO
+f -> CatlnResult
-main -> CatlnResult
+f{IO io} -> CatlnResult
 ```